hl2guide/Useful-Bookmarks-For-Windows/README.md

 ## Usage

 1. Download `bookmarks.html`
-2. Import into your browser
+2. Import into your browser of choice